-Conflict a family affair is a heart warming controversial novel by Bernard Preston.
+Conflict a family affair is a heart warming controversial trilogy by Bernard Preston, this is chapter 25.

 I won't pretend the subject matter will be easy for you; it wasn't for me.
 But I do promise you'll enjoy the book and read the three books to the end; so beware if you make a start.